 Our free tool provides options, advice, and next steps based on your unique situation.

-The following table provides the monthly median cost of rent in a care home in each U.S. state, as calculated from A Place for Mom’s proprietary brand partners.
+The following table provides the monthly median cost of rent in a residential care home in most U.S. states, according to A Place for Mom’s proprietary cost data.[01]

 ---|---|---|---|